-At this time, if the student wishes to count coursework completed at another institution toward their degree requirements, he/she should also fill out the "Request for Advanced Standing" form from the Graduate Education website.
-The Doctoral Candidacy Advisor will prepare a degree audit detailing any additional courses that will be needed by the student to complete their degree.
-The Degree Audit and the Oral Exam Result Form will be sent to the student and mentor before the oral exam date; these should be brought to the Oral Exam.
+At the time the student submits the Doctoral Exam Form, if the student wishes to count coursework from a graduate degree completed at another institution toward their degree requirements, they should also fill out the "Request for Advanced Standing" form from the Graduate Education website.
+The student should consult with the grad program coordinator as to what courses to include and whether they would count toward required courses or elective hours.

+The Doctoral Candidacy Advisor will send an Oral Exam Result Form to the student and mentor before the oral exam date; these should be brought to the Oral Exam.
 At the completion of the Oral Exam, the members of the Examination Committee vote on whether the student has passed their exam, and this result is delivered to Graduate Education.
 If a student receives a "fail" on the Oral Examination, the exam may be repeated once, according to the policies and regulations of Graduate Education (see the Graduate Education Catalog for details).
 If a student fails their Oral Exam twice, the student may not continue in the PhD program, but may petition to amend the program to a Master's.
 The Graduate Affairs Committee will solicit the examining committee's recommendation to approve or reject such petition.